 Air pollution may look daunting, but you can contribute to cleaner air in small ways.
 Learn about the air pollution in Hong Kong, and what you can do about it when driving, at home and at work.

 Renovations can produce a great deal of waste if not handled properly.
 Learn about the management issues you should consider, the availability of green building products, indoor air quality problems that might arise, how to reduce renovation waste and how to dispose of the remaining waste properly.

-Outside home, we spend most of our time in offices.
-Through practising green management in the office, we can achieve more efficient use of resources and reduction of waste, save energy and money, and help improve our working environment.
+Through practising green management in the office, we can use resources more efficiently, reduce waste, save energy and money, and help improve our working environment.
 Learn about some useful tips for green office management.

 Each one of us can play an active role to reduce food waste at source.
 We all can do to become much more aware of the food we buy and eat, and to treasure our good fortune to have sufficient food to nourish us.
-By avoiding food wastage, we will play our part for the environment to ease further pressure on the world’s food system when so many individuals and families still face hunger all over the world, and even in affluent Hong Kong.
-Remember that when you leave food in your bowl; when you prepared or ordered too much food; when food is spoiled because you forgot to eat it – these all generally gets thrown away and end up in our landfills.
+By avoiding food wastage, we will play our part for the environment.
 So, take more care not to waste.
 Don’t be a Big Waster.

 Greening in buildings contributes to liveability of densely populated cities by improving living environment and quality of living, enhancing ecological value and reducing urban heat island effect.